Naa Oopiri: Production

 The muhurat for the film took place in 2004 at Annapoorna Studios.
 The film is directed by Kanmani, who has worked as an assistant director for Tamil films for 12 years, notably for Gemini.
 Kanmani originally wanted to make the film in Tamil.
 The cinematographer, Krishna, previously worked as an assistant to Santosh Sivan.

 Soundtrack

-The music was composed by Deepak Dev and lyrics were written by Bhuvana Chandra, Suddala Ashok Teja & Sriharsha.
+The music was composed by Deepak Dev.